 Rich is a co-founder of the Tahoe Backcountry Alliance (TBA), a grassroots group of Winter Wildlands Alliance working on behalf of the human-powered winter backcountry community in the Lake Tahoe area.
 As a Mountain Guide leading trips around the world, Rich shares a love and respect of wild lands and wild places.
 Whether guiding clients in the backcountry or skiing and climbing on personal occasions, Rich strives to find pristine locations whenever possible.
 He believes wild peaks and passes have a special meaning and that the human powered backcountry experience is like no other.
 Rich believes all of us have the responsibility to protect truly quiet, natural and tranquil wild lands.

-Jennifer Miller, Denver, CO
+Jennifer Miller, Boise, ID

 Jen spent 12 years working for Outward Bound, NOLS Wilderness Medicine Institute, and for a variety of university outdoor programs.
 She hopes to inspire and challenge learners of all ages to follow their passions and outdoor pursuits with awareness and eagerness.
 After so many years in the outdoor industry as a mountain guide, ski patroller and educator she can no longer eat oatmeal or bagels, but can always rally for the chance to ski some freshies.
 She believes that the solace time outside provides is unparalleled and that supporting those who are advocating and protecting wild spaces is essential.
 Jen has a BA in International Relations and Hispanic Studies from Lewis & Clark College and is currently in medical school.